Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/deployment/deploy-index.md

 #### Install watchmen-dqc

 At present, DQC only supports stand-alone deployment.
-You can use the host mode for container network
+You can use the host mode for container network.

 Deploy dqc database script:

-Please refer to "Deploy watchmen database"
+Please refer to "Deploy watchmen database".

 Start dqc container:
 ```commandline